ngriaznov/ipfs-sync/test/README.md

 # ipfs-sync
-NodeJS live sync to MFS in IPFS.
+NodeJS live sync to MFS in IPFS